txt/se20/docs/syllabus.md

 + Github id: timm
 + Slack name: timm
-+ Office Hours: Tuesday, 2:00-4:00 and by request
++ Office Hours: Wednesday, 2:00-4:00 and by request
-+ Location of Office Hours: EB II room 3298
-+ E-Mail: tim.menzies@gmail.com
++ E-Mail: timm@ieee.org
   + Only use this email for private matters.
 All other class communication should be via the class news group,    listed below.
 + Phone: 304-376-2859
        + **Do not use** this number, except in the most dire of